rchou186/TBTS_Grading/README.md

  2. When getting the date from csv, need to set the format to yyyy-mm-dd by strptime(line2[1][1:], "%m-%d-%Y").strftime("%Y-%m-%d") for correctly insert to sql.

+V22.0301.02
+Date: 2022/03/01
+ 1. Add command line arguments for specify the SQL database and printer name for print out.
+ 2. Change to "printto" command in win32api.ShellExecute to specify the desired printer name directly instead of change the default printer.